aspnetzero/documents/doc/Security-Report-Core.md

 #### Description

-SQL Injection refers to an injection attack wherein an attacker can execute malicious SQL statements (also commonly referred to as a  malicious *payload*) that control a web application’s database server.
+SQL Injection refers to an injection attack wherein an attacker can execute malicious SQL statements (also commonly referred to as a  malicious *payload*) that control a web application's database server.

 #### Comment